sneddonlewis/goigclient/README.md

 ## Status

-This package is in pre-release.
 All the available endpoints from the IG REST API are provided.
-There may be bugs and the API is subject to change until a stable release from V1.
 The streaming API has not yet been added.

 ## Installation